jlipps/gnt-nlp/README.md

-gnt-vocab
+gnt-nlp
 =========

-Vocabulary list generator for the Greek New Testament
+Node.js-based Natural Language Processing toolkit for the Greek New Testament.